 Sexual orientation, preference, gender, or gender identity should have no impact on the government’s treatment of individuals, such as in current marriage, child custody, adoption, immigration, or military service laws.
-Government does not have the authority to define, promote, license, or restrict personal relationships, regardless of the number of participants.
-Consenting adults should be free to choose their own sexual practices and personal relationships.
-Until such time government stops its illegitimate practice of marriage licensing, such licenses must be granted to all consenting adults who apply.
+The government does not have the authority to define, promote, license, or restrict personal relationships, regardless of the number of participants.
+Consenting adults should be free to choose their sexual practices and personal relationships.
+Until such time the government stops its illegitimate practise of marriage licensing, such licenses must be granted to all consenting adults who apply.

 Recognizing that abortion is a sensitive issue and that people can hold good-faith views on all sides, we believe that government should be kept out of the matter, leaving the question to each person for their conscientious consideration.